cedmundo/chanequevm/README.md

 | store    | 0x44   | Feed  | Direct u16 | left             | -                               | Pops the stack and puts the value on the requested offset                  |
 | insm     | 0x45   | Feed  | Direct u16 | -                | -                               | Prints all the bytes on allocated memory                                   |

-The `Feed` mode means that the VM will read following 32-bits or 64-bits if needed: Mode 0 - No feed, arg included on instruction, Mode 1 - Feed 32 bits for arg, Mode 2 - Feed 64 bits for arg.
+The `Feed` mode means that the VM will read following 32-bits or 64-bits if needed:
+* Mode 0 - No feed, arg included on instruction.
+* Mode 1 - Feed 32 bits for arg.
+* Mode 2 - Feed 64 bits for arg.

 ## FAQ